Reaching The Middle Of The Earth In Quito, Ecuador

 The night is a drunken success and a group of eight of us are the last to return to the hostel, where we sit and chat and get repeatedly told to be quiet by the hostel staff until 4am, when we finally head to bed.
 It goes without saying, the next day is nowhere near as productive as the first, however, Dave and I do make it up the many outdoor steps of the Basílica del Voto Nacional, which has amazing city views.

 After this, we visit the notoriously bohemian La Ronda street and sample local 80% chocolate truffles in incredible flavours at Chez Tiff Artesanal.

 Our third evening in Quito is a chilled one, filled with a Peruvian family dinner and talks with backpackers in the communal room.
 We try to get an early night, but we’ve had to move rooms as we booked an additional night last minute and our new roommate is …disturbing, to put it nicely.
 He’s a middle-aged German fellow who sleeps in his clothes and talks consistently to himself.
 When Dave and I enter the room to go to bed, he is laid on his bed in the dark with one arm raised to the ceiling, counting repeatedly on his fingers in a whisper.
 I’m quite freaked out as I’ve got the bottom bunk and so does he, so I make Dave sleep in the same bed as me and we try to get to sleep, succeeding only after plenty of giggling and looks cast across the room in curiosity/slight fear.
 The joys of dorm rooms!

-Enter your email address before you leave to subscribe to receive instant updates on our journey, as well as female-friendly travel tips!
+Sign up before you leave to receive instant updates on my travels around the world, as well as budget backpacker tips!